Walter B. Denny

 Ph.D., Harvard, 1971

 Walter B. Denny joined the faculty of the UM/A Art History Program in 1970.
 He did undergraduate work at Robert College (Istanbul), Grinnell College, the State University of Iowa, and received his BA cum laude from Oberlin College in 1964.
 After graduate study at Harvard University and Istanbul Technical University on a Fulbright Fellowship, he received his PhD in Fine Arts from Harvard in 1971.
 His primary field of teaching and research is the art and architecture of the Islamic world, in particular the artistic traditions of the Ottoman Turks, Islamic carpets and textiles, Islamic imagery in European art, and issues of economics and patronage in Islamic art.
 Current projects include catalogues for two major collections of Islamic art, a monograph on the history of Islamic carpets, and a number of articles on Ottoman art and orientalism.
 His chapter on Islamic art in the 7th edition of Janson's History of Art appeared in early 2006.
-He is an active photographer, and scans of about 13,000 of his color slides of Islamic art are available through ArtStor, a project of the Mellon Foundation.
-His new digital archive of high-resolution images of art and architecture in many different geographical and chronological areas, started in 2008, now numbers over one hundred thousand images, much of which is available through the UMass LUNA digital archive.
+He is an active photographer, and scans of about 13,000 of his color slides of Islamic art are available through ArtStor, a project originally part of of the Mellon Foundation.
+His new digital archive of high-resolution images of art and architecture in many different geographical and chronological areas, started in 2008, now numbers over one hundred thousand images, much of which is available through the UMass LUNA digital archive and the Digital Scholarship Center in the Du Bois Library.